Mask Guidelines and COVID-19 Policy Changes

 The mask should cover your nose, mouth and chin.
 It should fit snugly but comfortably and should not restrict your breathing.
 It should be secured with ear loops or ties.
 You should handle the mask only by the ear loops or ties when removing and should be careful not to touch your eyes, nose, mouth or face while removing.
 Cloth masks should be laundered between uses.
 Learn more at the Centers for Disease Control and Prevention.

 Some people who are infected with a virus never develop symptoms.
 These individuals can still transmit the virus to others.
 This is known as asymptomatic transmission.
 Wearing a mask is important for reducing asymptomatic transmission of COVID-19.

 Please contact your care team in advance of any appointments and tell our staff about your condition.
 Telehealth may be an appropriate option for you.
 To protect others, maintain a physical distance of at least 6 feet from others, wash your hands with soap and water for 20 seconds or use hand sanitizer, and cough and sneeze into your elbow.

 Masks should not be placed on children younger than 2 years of age, anyone who has trouble breathing, or anyone who is unconscious, incapacitated or otherwise unable to remove the cover without assistance.

-No. When in our facilities, including in exam rooms during visits, you must wear a mask to cover your nose and mouth.
-If you would like to wear a face shield as well, you are welcome to do so, but it must be in addition to a mask.
-The face shield provides helpful protection, such as for the eyes, but it does not fit closely over the nose and mouth to contain the spread of respiratory droplets.
+In areas that require masking, you may wear a face shield, but it must be in addition to a mask.
+A face shield provides helpful protection, such as for the eyes, but it does not fit closely over the nose and mouth to contain the spread of respiratory droplets.
 Wearing a face shield does not take the place of wearing a mask.